ayld/Facade/README.md

 }).register();
 ```

-There is who yerarchy of events you can listen to, there is a wiki page on this also.
+There is a yerarchy of events you can listen to, there is a wiki page on this also.

 ## Notes